 You probably think the one with the whipped cream on top is for the one recovering from oral surgery, but you’d be wrong.
 That one is for meeeeeee.

 There are many different varieties of packaged vegan jello on the market, some of them better than others.
 Jello is so easy to make whether you have a package or are just using juice and agar agar.
 This one sets really well, but it uses xylitol as the sweetener, which I’m not a big fan of, so I probably won’t buy it again.

 Meal #4: Carrot Ginger Miso Soup

 Here’s a recipe for this soup.
 But basically, you just sauté a diced onion, 4 cloves of diced garlic, and 1-2 pounds of thinly sliced carrots in a few tablespoons of olive oil.
-Once the onion is translucent, add enough water to cover the carrots, a heaping tablespoon of miso, and some bouillon.
-Cook on low for a few hours and then use an immersion blender to pureé it enough for the recovering patient to be able to eat it.
+Once the onion is translucent, add enough water to cover the carrots, some Better Than Bouillon vegetable base and a heaping tablespoon of miso.
+Cook on low for a few hours and then use an immersion blender to purée it enough for the recovering patient to be able to eat it.
 If you don’t have a handheld blender, you can use a regular blender, but you’ll have to blend it in a few batches.
 Make sure you let it cool a lot before the wisdom-toothless consumes it.